 Running numbers through a spreadsheet to create a business plan is a comparatively easy job for an accountant.
-It’s the finding and developing the right people, coupled with getting them to work the way you want them too, which is the difficult part of growth.
-A good way to view your plan to scale up to a one million pound practice is as a long-term change project.
-After all, it’s pretty much guaranteed that as your firm grows it will totally transform itself.
-This blog post explores the 6 key ingredients, including your Growth Vision, which you will need in place to successfully grow a one million practice.
+It's the finding and developing the right people, coupled with getting them to work the way you want, that is the difficult part of growth.
+A good way to view your plan to scale up to a one million pound accountancy practice is as a long-term change project.
+After all, as your firm grows it will totally transform itself.
+This blog post explores the 6 key ingredients, including your Growth Vision, that you will need in place to successfully grow a one million pound accountancy practice.

 This blog post is an extract from the book 'The Accountants Millionaires' Club: How to build a highly profitable £1 million practice while working fewer hours with less stress'

-Create a Growth Vision which excites your staff
+Create a Growth Vision that excites your staff

-In order to become a one million pound practice you need to have clarity about the intended future state, and with much more detail than just a statement to ‘become a one million pound practice’.
-Without clarity, and agreement, about the future state there will be confusion and inertia.
+In order to become a one million pound accountancy practice you need to be clear about what you will look like in future.
+You need much more detail than just a statement to ‘become a one million pound accountancy practice’.
+Without clarity and agreement about the future state of the firm, there will be confusion and inertia.

-- Be visual, so that people can see how the future will look and know what it will feel like to be part of the growing firm.
+- Visual, so that people can see how the future will look and know what it will feel like to be part of the growing firm.

-- Be simple to understand and be easy for people to talk about.
+- Simple to understand and be easy for people to talk about.

 Allow people to let go